Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Summary and mean field modelling

 Evidently, the long-time behaviour of the noncontractible monopole density $\eta(t)$ depends crucially on the ratio of rate constants $\mc{R}/\mc{K}$.
 If $\mc{R}/\mc{K} < 1$, then the second term in~\eqref{eqn:nc-density-solution-truncated} dominates at long times and the noncontractible pairs decay more slowly than the free monopoles, as is observed in the numerics, illustrated in particular in Figs.~\ref{fig: truncated Coulomb} and~\ref{fig:randomwalk-truncated-quench} (this is also consistent with the analytic estimates of $\mc{R}/\mc{K}$ that we present below).

-In the thermodynamic limit, these equations do not predict a plateau in the noncontractible pair density since both $\rho_q(t)$ and $\eta(t)$ may become arbitrarily small.
+In the thermodynamic limit, these equations predict that there is no plateau in the noncontractible pair density since both $\rho_q(t)$ and $\eta(t)$ may become arbitrarily small.
 However, in a system of finite size containing $8 L^3$ tetrahedra, the decay of $\rho_q(t)$ is cut off when the free monopole density reaches $O(1/L^3)$: $\rho_q(t_*) \sim L^{-3}$, i.e., at a time $t_* \sim L^3$ corresponding to the removal of \emph{all} free monopoles in a finite system.
 If the noncontractible pair density decays more slowly, as is the case for $\mc{R}/\mc{K} < 1$, there is still a finite density of noncontractible pairs present in the system at $t_*$, and they can further decay only via thermal activation.
-The value of this density scales as $\eta(t_*) \sim t_*^{-\mc{R}/\mc{K}}$ for sufficiently large $t_* \gg (\mc{K}\rho_q^0)^{-1}$, allowing us to deduce the leading behaviour of the noncontractible plateau with system size:
+The value of this density scales as $\eta(t_*) \sim t_*^{-\mc{R}/\mc{K}}$ for sufficiently large $t_* \gg (\mc{K}\rho_q^0)^{-1}$, allowing us to deduce the leading order term in the dependence of the noncontractible plateau on system size:

 and therefore extract the exponent $\nu = 3\mc{R}/\mc{K}$.

 We can estimate the ratio $\mc{R}/\mc{K}$ from the microscopic details of our system as the product of two contributions,